parametric-svg/tutorial/Readme.md

 If you’ve ever fiddled with Adobe Illustrator, Corel Draw or even Microsoft Paint, I bet you feel right at home.
 Creating drawings in Inkscape is really easy.

 Off we go then!
 Let’s start with something simple – we don’t want to make our first drawing too complicated.
 A circle is a good start.
-Just make sure you hold down <kbd>CTRL</kbd> while drawing – otherwise you’ll end up with more of an egg shape.
+Just make sure you hold down <kbd>CTRL</kbd> while drawing – otherwise you’ll end up with an egg-like shape.

 ![Drawing a circle](./Readme/Drawing a circle.png)